 - Talisman Set Bonus

 Keep in mind that an item must meet all the conditions of a rule for the filter to apply.
-To share your settings with others, you can export the filter easily by clicking the three dots next to the filter name.
+To share your settings with others, you can easily export the filter by clicking on the three dots next to the filter name.

 You can set up multiple filters, but only one can be active at a time.
-If you have created a filter with many rules, you can deactivate individual rules by removing the checks to farm more specifically.
+If you have created a filter with many rules, you can deactivate specific rules by removing the checks to farm more precisely.

-Should I set up the loot filter right away?
-At the beginning of your journey, almost every loot is useful, whether for immediate improvement or for disassembly at the blacksmith to obtain important materials.
+Should I set up the loot filter immediately?
+At the beginning of your journey, almost every loot is useful, whether for direct improvement or for dismantling at the blacksmith to obtain important materials.
 A filter is not necessary yet.
-However, especially in the endgame, the loot filter is incredibly helpful for filtering loot and only picking up what you actually need.
+However, in the endgame, the loot filter helps tremendously in filtering loot and only picking up what you really need.

-In addition to the loot filter, the update has brought many other novelties to the ARPG.
-What content is free for everyone and what is exclusive to the DLC, you can find out in our overview: Diablo 4: Lord of Hatred and Season 13 are released simultaneously – What is free, what is only in the DLC?
+In addition to the loot filter, the update has brought many other innovations to the ARPG.
+To find out which content is free for everyone and what is exclusive to the DLC, check our overview: Diablo 4: Lord of Hatred and Season 13 are released simultaneously – What is free, what is only in the DLC?

 Your opinion is important to us!